 Without the stats to prove a campaign’s effectiveness, we can get a bit twitchy.
-Research suggests it takes at least 3 years to fully see the impact of a brand campaign on sales.
+Binet and Field suggest it takes three years to fully see the impact of a brand campaign on sales.
 Which is why for many, a pure brand campaign feels like fair-weather extravagance that smaller market players simply can’t justify.

 A date with data

 It provides us with the insight and measurability that our marketing and finance departments drink up.
 And it helps us to profile and target our customers in more detail than ever before.

 For example, data from a direct response campaign could tell us that Jack, age 32, from Heaton Moor, clicked on a Facebook ad during his lunch break last Thursday and bought a pair of green swimming trunks for £15.99.

 Great.
 But what happens when a direct response campaign goes toe-to-toe with a competitor with a stronger brand?

 Imagine if Jack was presented with the choice of two pairs of green swimmers for roughly the same price.
 One is a pair from a unknown brand and the other from Quicksilver.
 Which does he buy?

 No contest really.